CupCLoud22/WebDasar/WebDasar/README.md

-This file contains the results of the learning process until the HTML deepening module.
+The file contains the results of the CSS deepening module learning process.